CP Violation in the $B_s^0$ system: Model independent constraints on new physics

 This parameter is related to mixing observables in the following way:

-In 2012 the fit of \cite{Lenz:2012az} seemed to prefer some deviations of $\Im \left( \delta_s \right)$ and $\Im \left( \delta_s \right)$, which were mostly triggered by a at that time commonly accepted - but incomplete - interpretation of the di-muon asymmetry. \\ In future these model independent investigations should include new physics effects in $M_{12}^s$, in $\Gamma_{12}^s$ and in penguins.
-Doing the latter might also include a combination of $\Delta B = 2$ and $\Delta B =1$ observables,
+In 2012 the fit of \cite{Lenz:2012az} seemed to prefer some deviations of $\Im \left( \delta_s \right)$ and $\Im \left( \delta_s \right)$, which were mostly triggered by an interpretation of the dimuon asymmetry, which was commonly accepted at that time commonly, but turned out to be incomplete. \\ In future these model independent investigations should include new physics effects in $M_{12}^s$, in $\Gamma_{12}^s$ and in penguins.
+Doing the latter might also include a combination of $\Delta B = 2$ and $\Delta B =1$ observables.